liferay/liferay-docs/develop/tutorials/articles/150-web-services/03-service-security-layers.markdown

     [port]/api/axis/" + serviceName

 The `emailAddressOrScreenNameOrUserIdAsString` should be the user's email address, screen name, or user ID.
 The Liferay instance's authentication type setting determines which one to use.
-A user can find his or her ID by logging in as the user and accessing *My Account* &rarr; *Account Settings* from the User Menu.
+Authentication by email address is the default.
+A user can find his or her user ID by logging in as the user and accessing *My Account* &rarr; *Account Settings* from the User Menu.
 On this interface, the user ID appears below the user's profile picture and above the birthday field.

 Suppose that your Liferay instance is set to authenticate by user ID, and that there's a user with an ID of `2` and a password of `test`.
 You can access